Rellikeht/dwm/README.md

   moving initialization to the end of function; this was simply removed and it works now
 - unfloatvisible - moved code from separate file to `dwm.c`
-- push_no_master - to properly work with nmaster (and only in client area)
+- push_no_master - to work in both master and client area but not cross boundary between them

 ### Mine